-I had once made a lemongrass cooler with green tea infused with lemongrass and honey.
+I had once made a lemongrass cooler with green tea infused with the medicinal leaves and honey.
 It was quite a success.

 I mix lemongrass essential oil in potpourri and place them in the closets.
 It gives a refreshing lemony smell whenever I open the closets.
 However, this essential oil is also used in :

 - aromatherapy for treating cold, cough, flu and stuffed nose